yvonen-s/tw-us-nationid/README.md

 ### 1. translate.py
 ----
 #### Translating Chinese character data to English text
-This script runs a replacement translation function through Taiwanese-originating datasets which will later be used in script `teds.py`.
+This script runs a replacement translation function through Taiwanese-originating datasets which will later be used in scripts `teds.py` and `twusop.py`.
 I only coded translations for the data I planned to analyze as the rest will later be dropped.

 Reads datasets into variable `teds`.
 Renames Chinese character column headings to English text using positional commands `teds.columns.values[0] = 'Survey Wave Number', teds.columns.values[1] = 'Satisfaction Level'`, etc. Creates dictionaries for each column using the predefined Chinese character answers as keys and English character names as values: (`approvallist = {'非常滿意':'vsatisfact', '非常不滿意':'nsatisfact'}`, etc.).
 Uses `.replace()` method with `{'Satisfaction Level':approvallist}` as argument and saves to `.csv` for later use.
 ### 2. teds.py